lisallreiber/R-Workshop/docs/day1_2.md

 ## Day 1, Session 2

-here you will find slides and materials during the workshop
+here you will find slides and materials of the workshop

-### Instructions
+**Instructions**

-Here you can find the [02 R Markdown-Basics Hands-on instructions](https://github.com/lisallreiber/R-Workshop/blob/master/02_RMarkdown-Basics/Instructions.html)
+Here you can find the [02 R Markdown-Basics Hands-on instructions](https://github.com/lisallreiber/R-Workshop/blob/master/02_RMarkdown-Basics/02_Instructions.html)